nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-06-27-churning-out-ruby-gems.md

 <pre class="brush: plain; title: ; notranslate" title="">rake publish </pre>

-And that&#8217;s all that needs to be done.
+And that's all that needs to be done.

-I&#8217;ll briefly describe what <a title="Getting graphics.h to work on Windows and Linux" href="https://rubygems.org/gems/NittResults" target="_blank">my gem</a> does, it fetches the results of me and my classmates from our university website and stores everyone&#8217;s result in text files.
+I'll briefly describe what <a title="Getting graphics.h to work on Windows and Linux" href="https://rubygems.org/gems/NittResults" target="_blank">my gem</a> does, it fetches the results of me and my classmates from our university website and stores everyone's result in text files.
 This way I can go over them all at once without having to navigate through the clunky website that the university has.
-This gem is minimal and I have a few improvements planned, if this generates some interest then I&#8217;ll think about implementing them.
-I&#8217;ll surely be writing more gems in the due course of time let me know if you have written one after reading this.
+This gem is minimal and I have a few improvements planned, if this generates some interest then I'll think about implementing them.
+I'll surely be writing more gems in the due course of time let me know if you have written one after reading this.